hestonhoffman/changed-lines/README.md

 > [!NOTE]
 > This action only works with pull requests.
+> This action only works on Linux runners.

 The action outputs a JSON formatted string.
 For example:
 ```json